Your guide to Windsor

 The cost of your city break in Windsor will differ according to things like where you're travelling from, the time of year, and where you stay.
 Windsor flights and hotels are typically more expensive during peak times, but you can enjoy savings by booking in the off-peak months.

-You'll be using the Canadian dollar (CAD) during your trip to Windsor.
+You'll be using the Canadian dollar (CAD) while in Windsor.
 Along with your cards, consider bringing some cash for things like small purchases and getting around.

 With temperatures hitting a maximum of 29ºC (84ºF), July is the hottest month in Windsor.